-Leah Still Celebrates Two Year’s Cancer Free!
-“No Matter How Hard, We Never Gave Up”
+Leah Still & Devon Still: “No Matter How Hard, We Never Gave Up”

 “I want to wish a Happy 2nd Birthday to my daughter, Leah.
 Today marks 2 years in remission!
 From the moment we took this picture in the hospital, right before doctors walked in the room and said she had cancer, we had an extremely tough fight.
 But no matter how hard it got we never gave up.
 So today, we celebrate your strength and perseverance Leah!
 I love you more than you could ever possibly know.”

-The former Bengals defensive lineman and current Houston Texan is now looking forward to working with NASA to fight cancer through research in space.
+Now that Leah just turned eight years old, the former Bengals defensive lineman and Houston Texan is now looking forward to working with NASA to fight cancer through research in space.
 The NFL dad and husband shared this post on Instagram:

 Every day, NASA spacecraft beam down hundreds of petabytes of data, all of which has to be codified, stored and distributed to scientists across the globe.
 Increasingly, artificial intelligence is helping to “read” this data as well, highlighting similarities between datasets that scientists might miss.